gaps-closure/hal/escape/perftests/README.md

 ![x](escape_box_linux_memory_map.png "Escape Box Memory Map")

 ## TEST PROGRAM
-The test program runs memory throughput test for varying
+The test program can run both a single ESCAPE box or between the two ESCAPE box machines (*escape-green* and *escape-orange*).
+It test memory throughput for varying:
-1. Memory pair types.
+1. Memory Pair Types
-2. Payload lengths.
+2. Payload Lengths.
-3. Copy functions.
+3. Copy Functions.

 There are currently six Memory pair types.
-The application data is always on the host heap (using malloc()).
-The applicaiton will both read and write to/from one of three memory types:
+The application data is always on the host heap (created using glibc malloc()).
+The applicaiton will read (or write) from (or to) one of three memory types:
 1. Host heap: using malloc() from host memory.
 2. Host mmap: using mmap() from host memory.
 3. ESCAPE mmap: using mmap() from FPGA memory.